e19096/Triple-Academy/README.md

 **fix initial render(make sure nothing can be combined) ...also now after adjacent cells are checked, already taken cells are not checked

+after combines, has to check adjacent again

+refactor adjacentSamePieces to use recursion